project-error/projecterror.dev/docs/npwd/dev/BasicDevelopment.md

 If you only want to read a state, you should use the ``useRecoilValue``.
 This will only read the state, without writing, or updating it.
 Do you also want to write to the state, you need the ``useRecoilState``, which is a API similar to the React ``useState``.

 ### Creating a hook and states
-When you want to have a state that you can update, use in differenet components or reciving some sort of vaules from the client, a hook is the answer.
+When you want to have a state that you can update, use in differenet components or reciving some sort of values from the client, a hook is the answer.
 Although, we need to have a state to read or write the value to.

 Lets create a state first!